mramshaw/TDD_and_Benchmarking_in_Go/README.md

 be taken into account).
 We can get even more granular by setting __scavenge=1__ but this is kind of overkill here (still, probably useful if checking for memory leaks).

-Maybe we can turn it off?
+Maybe we can turn Garbage Collection off?

 ```bash
 $ GODEBUG=gctrace=1 GOGC=-1 go test -v -bench=. -cover -benchmem